 People often visit Prague because it's one of the most popular destinations in East Central Europe.
 The allure of the historic baroque architecture, welcoming population, and delicious fare brings in visitors from across the globe—but you shouldn't go to Prague simply because everyone else goes.

 Here are some real reasons to visit Prague.

-Prague has so many attractions you can return to the Czech capital city again and again and never see all of them.
-Prague's neighborhoods are each home to particular sights, so be sure to explore them all, from the Castle District to the Jewish District, from Old Town to New Town.
+Prague has so many attractions that you can return to the Czech capital city again and again and never see all of them.
+Prague's diverse neighborhoods are each home to particular sights like Prague Castle and the Astronomical Clock in Old Town Square, so be sure to explore them all, from the Castle District to the Jewish District, from Old Town to New Town.

 Czech Beer and Spirits